HelpBot Assistant

 Step 3: Modify the PdfViewerController.cs file in the web service project

 1. Create a web service project in .NET Core 3.0 or above.
-You can refer to this link for instructions on how to create a web service project.
+Ensure the project runs over HTTPS in production and configure CORS to allow requests from the client origin.
+You can refer to this guide for instructions on creating the web service project.
+Install the Box SDK NuGet package (for example: Install-Package Box.V2).

 2. Open the PdfViewerController.cs file in your web service project.